 The faculty and staff of MPMA are passionate about music and music education.
 We believe that every student has the potential to learn, to play, to enjoy, and to grow.
 Our faculty are professional musicians, with decades of teaching experience, who are provided ongoing professional development and excellent administrative support.
 Whether a student is interested in beginning lessons or perfecting their craft, at MPMA, we are dedicated to developing well-rounded musicians who will enjoy a life-long connection to and appreciation of music.

-Contact Us to set up a Preliminary Lesson with Michael!
+Contact Us to set up a Preliminary Lesson with Erica!

-Contact Us to set up a Preliminary Lesson with Elena!
+Contact Us to set up a Preliminary Lesson with Lukáš!

-Contact Us to set up a Preliminary Lesson with Bryan!
+Contact Us to set up a Preliminary Lesson with Glenda!

 Piano, Guitar (classical and popular), Ukulele